ghing/tools-for-visual-data-journalism/README.md

 I wanted to pick tools that:

-* Run in the browser and don't have any software installation
+* Run in the browser (so it's more likely that they will run on both Mac OS and Windows) and don't have any software installation
 * Free/low-cost
 * Support a workflow that can be used in more sophisticated tools